• News

 Alumni return for grad panel

 Three recent Bard biology alumni joined us for a panel discussion on careers.
 Sacha Medjo-Akono '21 works as an educator at the New York Aquarium.
 Quanita Kendrick '17 works for the US Army Corps of Engineers on environmental justice initiatives.
 Biz Osborne-Schwartz is an outdoor educator and teacher in the western US, leading trips for students of all ages.
-The three gave students advice about particularly useful experiences they had at Bard -- teaching, tutoring, working with groups of people outside of the classroom, such as through being a peer counselor.
-The three encouraged students to keep trying new things, and to be open to the possibilities in front of them, because each new experience can have unexpected benefits later on.
+The three gave students advice about particularly useful experiences they had at Bard -- including teaching, tutoring, and working with groups of people outside of the classroom (such as through being a peer counselor).
+They encouraged students to keep trying new things, and to be open to the possibilities in front of them, because each new experience can have unexpected benefits later on.

 Plant Ecology: Bard students install pollinator gardens with 2nd graders